kampersanda/goodname/goodname-wasm/README.md

 You can launch the server on your machine with the following commands.

 ```
+# Installs necessary packages.
 $ rustup target add wasm32-unknown-unknown
 $ cargo install trunk
 $ cargo install wasm-bindgen-cli

+# Puts your lexcon of words.
 $ cp ../wordlist/words.txt src/

+# Builds and launches the server.
 $ trunk serve --release
 ```